ctrucza/ctrucza.github.io/_drafts/roslyn-baby-steps-workspaces-solutions-and-projects.markdown

 }
 {% endhighlight %}

-And finally the `Document` gives you access toall the Roslyn goodies.
+And finally the `Document` gives you access to all the Roslyn goodies.
 For example to get all the classes in a file you would write this:

 {% highlight C# %}
 var root = document.GetSyntaxRootAsync().Result;